Approximately 62% of United States high school graduates enroll in colleges or universities.

 8. Human Resources

-A college degree in human resources can pay off extremely well.
+A college major in human resources can pay off extremely well.
 Companies will pay human resource agents a lot of money to help them bring in the best candidate for open positions.

-For high school or college students who are more people-oriented than math or science oriented, getting a bachelor’s degree in human resources can ensure you graduate with a well-paying job at the end of your four-year education.
+If you are more people-oriented than math or science oriented, earning a bachelor’s degree in human resources can ensure you graduate with a well paying job at the end of your four-year education.

 7. Computer Science

 A bachelor’s degree in computer science is usually grouped with engineering, technology, and mathematics.
 If you’re good with computers (and excel at math), then check out computer science majors.
 Undoubtedly, computer science is a major that pays well.